plan-systems/design-docs/proof-of-correctness.md

 #### Proof of Signal Opacity

-[Signal Opacity](#signal-opacity) asserts that outside actors can't infer material information by analyzing community message traffic.
+[Signal Opacity](#signal-opacity) asserts that outside actors can't infer material information by analyzing community wire traffic.

 - Given that (a) all community channel entries reside within transactions stored on **𝓛<sub>C</sub>**, _and_ (b) transactions are considered to be "in the clear":
     - What information is discernible to actors outside of **C**?